 Free, but booking advisable: firstname.lastname@example.org

 NB.
-The event will also see the launch of Ross Hair’s book ‘Avant-Folk: Small Press Poetry Networks from 1950 to the Present’ published by Liverpool University Press and on sale for a discounted price of £50 instead of £75.
-A booklet to mark the occasion of the exhibition will also be launched and available at the Fair for £5.
+The event will also saw the launch of Ross Hair’s book ‘Avant-Folk: Small Press Poetry Networks from 1950 to the Present’ published by Liverpool University Press and on sale for a discounted price of £50 instead of £75.
+A booklet to mark the occasion of the exhibition was launched at the Fair.
 Avant-Folk publishing in the Vernacular is published by UEA Publishing Project.

 12.30pm – As Yet Untitled